bistro-its-berkeley/BISTRO-Starter-Kit/docs/Understanding_the_outputs_and_the scoring_function.md

 * *totalVehicleDelay*: total hours of delay experienced by all motorized vehicles of the system during the simulation \[hours]
 * *vehicleHoursTraveled_BODY-TYPE-DEFAULT*: **SID?**
 * *vehicleHoursTraveled_BUS-DEFAULT*: total time traveled by bus of type "DEFAULT" during the day \[vehicle.hours]
-* *vehicleHoursTraveled_BUS-SMALL-HD*:total time traveled by bus of type "SMALL-HD" during the day \[vehicle.hours]
+* *vehicleHoursTraveled_BUS-SMALL-HD*: total time traveled by bus of type "SMALL-HD" during the day \[vehicle.hours]
 * *vehicleHoursTraveled_BUS-STD-ART*: total time traveled by bus of type "STD-ART" during the day \[vehicle.hours]
-* *vehicleHoursTraveled_CAR-TYPE-DEFAULT*: : total time traveled by car of type "DEFAULT" during the day \[vehicle.hours]
+* *vehicleHoursTraveled_CAR-TYPE-DEFAULT*: total time traveled by car of type "DEFAULT" during the day \[vehicle.hours]
 * *vehicleMilesTraveled_BODY-TYPE-DEFAULT*: total time traveled by bus of type "DEFAULT" during the day \[vehicle.hours]
 * *vehicleMilesTraveled_BUS-DEFAULT*: total miles traveled by bus of type "DEFAULT" \[vehicle.miles]
 * *vehicleMilesTraveled_BUS-SMALL-HD*: total miles traveled by bus of type "SMALL-HD" \[vehicle.miles]